EDIT: Here are the winners of our short story competition:

 Congratulations to the authors and thanks to all other Clickworkers for making their votes!

-We hope that you’ll enjoy the stories as much as we did!Read more
+Nevertheless, we hope that the selected stories will appeal to you as much as they do to us.Read more

 “HEY FAGGOT, come here”, he screams, “Come on, I brought you something to trade for your lunch today!”